allzaitseva/CountriesPet/README.md

 - REST API (https://restcountries.com)

 ## License
-This project is open-source and available for use and modification.
+This project is open-source and available for use and modification.# PasswordManager